What are employer branding initiatives, and why do you need one?

-As a small to medium size company, you may be thinking that employer branding initiatives aren’t for you.
+As a small to medium-sized company, you may think that employer branding initiatives aren’t for you.
 You may assume your company is too small and resources could be better spent elsewhere, but here’s where you’re wrong.

 Before even applying for a job, up to 75 % of job seekers will consider an employer’s brand.

 Earning the trust and desire of candidates seeking job opportunities is a key factor in successful top talent recruitment.
 Without a strong employer brand, you can wave bye to your all-star talent as they accept your competitor’s positions instead.

 This is especially important in small to medium-sized businesses were acquiring a successful team is critical to the current and future success of the organisation.

 So how do you make your company stand out?
 How can you attract your ideal candidates in an ocean of other job postings?
 Here’s where top tier employer branding steps in.

 In this blog post, we will look at the benefits of employer branding initiatives and the process of implementing one into your recruitment strategy.